What Is a Digital Abacus Frame? A Complete Guide to Virtual Abacus Learning

 A

-This modern remake of the abacus makes kids learning mathematics more flexible and less dictated to but does not compromise on its educational value.
+This modern version of the abacus makes learning more flexible while maintaining strong educational value.

 What Is a Virtual Abacus?